english-blog/english-blog.github.io/_posts/2014-01-21-intermittent-fasting-simple-way-to-lose-weight.md

 This is what happens when we eat food.
 Our body will be in a "Fed State" as soon as we eat (spending time & energy to digest the food and absorb the energy).
 This state lasts for 3 - 5 hours.
 Next comes the "Post-Absorptive State", where our body is not doing anything related to digestion or absorption.
 This state lasts for 8 - 12 hours after your last meal.
 Then comes the most attractive "Fasted State".
 This is the natural fat-burning state of our body, which most of us never experience.

 The Fasted State does not start until about 12 hours after our last meal.
-Assuming that dinner is your last meal and you eat an early breakfast, you would have been in a fasting state for about 8 - 10 hours.
+Assuming that dinner is your last meal and you eat an early breakfast, you would have been fasting for about 8 - 10 hours.
 So, your body would continue to be in a Fed State and Post-Absorptive State forever.

 I guess you would have got a hint, by now.
 This "Intermittent Fasting" is not a diet.
 This is just a schedule of when should you eat so that you get the benefits of the natural fat-burning state of your body.